M Morel est souffrant et il n'y aura pas de cours de traductologie demain matin.

 After British troops were sent to Northern Ireland in 1969, in a situation where inter-community violence was at a high level, and Catholic parts of town in particular were in danger, their reputation among Catholics rapidly deteriorated, as it became clear that they did not have the same attitude to nationalist Catholics and to loyalist Protestants.
 Imprisonment without trial was brought in for paramilitary suspects in 1971, but only used systematically against Republicans.
 At one point, Britain was denounced by international organizations for the use of torture.

 In January 1972, an unarmed political demonstration took place in Derry.
 Fourteen young men were killed by the British Army, in front of hundreds of witnesses.
 Several of them were teenagers, and one of them was shot dead while he was waving a white handkerchief in sign of peace.
-An inquiry, the Widgery inquiry, set up in the days following the events concluded that the soldiers had acted in self-defence, and both houses of parliament approved the report of the inquiry, despite misgivings being expressed even in establishment circles.
+An inquiry, the Widgery inquiry, set up by the Conservative government of the time in the days following the events concluded that the soldiers had acted in self-defence, and both houses of parliament approved the report of the inquiry, despite misgivings being expressed even in establishment circles.

 The events of Bloody Sunday strengthened the Irish Republican Army in Northern Ireland.
 It was well-known in Northern Ireland that the men killed had been unarmed, and often shot in the back in cold blood, and this fact, along with government and media insistence that the shooting was done in self-defence, made it seem to many that only a military or paramilitary option was open for defending Catholic nationalist interests in Northern Ireland.
 In his speech, Cameron confirms this, saying that Bloody Sunday “strengthened the provisional IRA”.